 Irish-born adventurer Paul Boyton (who once swam the English Channel in a rubber flotation suit) opens Coney Island's Sea Lion Park, the first amusement park to be enclosed and charge admission.

 Walter Elias Disney born December 5 in Chicago.

 John Miller—"the Thomas Edison of roller coasters"—introduces the under-friction roller coaster.
 New method of holding coaster to tracks revolutionizes the industry, allowing higher, steeper drops and faster speeds.

 Golden age of roller coasters welcomes ever taller and speedier rides, including the Crystal Beach Cyclone in Ontario, Canada, which towered 96 feet and featured its own on-duty nurse.

 This article was first published in September 2003.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

-Visit any AAA branch or visit AAA.com/travel for theme park vacation packages and special savings.
+Visit any AAA branch or visit any AAA branch for theme park vacation packages and special savings.